-1 What forms of business entities are relevant to the typical franchisor?
+What forms of business entities are relevant to the typical franchisor?

 There are basically two kinds of business (commercial) entities that are regularly used by foreign franchisors to do business within Mexico by either utilising them as subsidiaries or as businesses with which franchisors may enter into franchise agreements.
 These entities are the stock corporation and the limited liability company.
-In both cases, these entities may also be of variable capital that facilitates an increase or reduction in their corporate capital without having to comply with special formalities.
-The liability of the holders of interest in either of these two types of entities is limited to the amount of their contributions to the corporate capital.
+In both cases, these entities may also be of variable capital, which facilitates an increase or reduction in their corporate capital without having to comply with special formalities.
+The liability of the interest holders in either of these two types of entity is limited to the amount of their contributions to the corporate capital.